MiniEggz/asd-diagnosis/README.md

 # ASD Machine Learning Diagnosis

 Repository for research into diagnosing ASD (autism spectrum disorder) using machine learning.
+This research has been written into a paper, available in ElasticRemurs.pdf.

 Uses many resources from the PyKale library: https://github.com/pykale/pykale.